paulhibbitts/test-docsify-this/README.md

 The visual appearance of a Markdown file displayed by Docsify-This can be customized in two ways:

-- Using the Web Page Builder: This tool automatically generates the required Docsify-This URL with the necessary parameters.
+- **Using the Web Page Builder:** This tool automatically generates the required Docsify-This URL with the necessary parameters
-- Manually Adjusting URL Parameters: You can also manually modify the appearance by adding specific parameters to the Docsify-This URL.
+- **Manually Adjusting URL Parameters:** You can also manually modify the appearance by adding specific parameters to the Docsify-This URL

 For example, to display the Markdown file located at https://raw.githubusercontent.com/hibbitts-design/docsify-this-one-page-article/main/home.md with a Docsify sidebar, the Docsify-This URL would be: